zenomt/rtmp-errata-addenda/rtmp-uris.md

 Syntax
 ------
 RTMP family URIs follow the [Generic Syntax of RFC 3986][URI], with constraints.
-The syntax is described using the
+Their syntax is described here using the
 [Augmented Backus-Naur Form (ABNF) \[RFC5234\]][RFC5234] rules from RFC 3986, which are incorported by reference as though fully set forth here.
 The `host` rule is also reproduced here for clarity in the following sections.
 Note